mozilla/pontoon/docs/operations.rst

     ./bin/update_site.py -e stage
     ./bin/update_site.py -e prod

-You may pass a -v and update_site will explain what commands as it runs them.
+You may pass a ``-v`` and update_site will explain what commands as it runs them.

 If there is an error on any step, the script stops.

-IT will typically put bin/update_site.py into a cron for auto deployment to stage environments.
+IT will typically put ``bin/update_site.py`` into a cron for auto-deployment to stage environments.

-Edit your copy to customize your branching and/or release practises.
+Edit your copy to customize your branching and/or release practices.